 Pop Center Seminars

-Location: Unless noted all seminars will take place at the Harvard Center for the Population and Development Studies, 9 Bow Street, in Harvard Square.
+Location: Harvard Center for the Population and Development Studies, 9 Bow Street, in Harvard Square (unless noted otherwise)

 Advanced Readings: Reminders and any advanced readings will be sent out before each session.

-***Canceled***March 25 – “The Underclass Debate 30 Years Later” presented by Douglas S. Massey, Henry G. Bryant Professor of Sociology and Public Affairs, Woodrow Wilson School; Director, Office of Population Research, Princeton University*
+October 28 – “The Underclass Debate 30 Years Later” presented by Douglas Massey, Henry G. Bryant Professor of Sociology and Public Affairs, Woodrow Wilson School; Director, Office of Population Research, Princeton University*